ASSRA Archives & Library

 You need not be a member of the ASSRA to make use of these materials, although a sample copy of the bimonthly Single Shot Rifle Journal is available on request with your mailing address.
 Limited research in the area of your interest is free of charge, but copies of magazine articles or book chapters are $3 each, and the loan of archives books is $5 or $10, depending on the number of pages in the book.
 New titles are reviewed in every issue of the journal.

 ü Detailed dimensional rifle drawings.
 All of these were reverse engineered for casting kits the screw sizes are modern.
 The following are available.
-Winchester Single Shot, Ballard, Farrow, Sharps 1874, Remington No. 1 rolling block (including SST, OST, and side lever conversion), Remington Hepburn, and Ballard and Soule tang sights, 8-1/2x11” sets for $10 each pdd .
+Winchester Single Shot, Ballard, Farrow, Sharps 1874, Remington No. 1 rolling block (including SST, OST, and side lever conversion), Remington Hepburn, and Ballard & Soule tang sights, 8-1/2x11” sets for $10 each pdd .
 We also now have prints for the Sharps Borchardt these are done for making the action from bar stock and beleive the screw sizes are correct for original rifles.

 ü Search of the Eric Johnson shop notes for the listing of who originally ordered your Eric Johnson .22RF barrel and when it was delivered. $10 (but not guaranteed to be found.)